johnnyji/fontfully/README.md

   font-family: 'Roboto' !important;
 }
 ```
+3. If the font has an external source, we want to make sure that source is either
+physically written to disk by webpack or included in `popup.html`

-3. Update `popup/scss/FontOption.scss` with a new class declaration for your new font, once again
+4. Update `popup/scss/FontOption.scss` with a new class declaration for your new font, once again
 using the `filename` as the class:

 ```css